TiffnieXAI/EduChain/README.md

-# 🛡️ EduChain — Verifiable Education Infrastructure on Blockchain (Plokadot Bootcamp Ideathon)
+# 🛡️ EduChain — Verifiable Education Infrastructure on Blockchain (Polkadot Bootcamp Ideathon)

 > **A decentralized system for issuing, managing, and verifying academic credentials — instantly, securely, and globally.**